wizcodes12/clarivuexai/README.md

 ---

 <div align="center">
-Made with ❤️ by the ClarivueXAI Team
+Made with ❤️ by the WizCodes
 </div>